 Also, if a leader or the management fails to act upon the feedback, then employees might feel that it was a pointless exercise.
-This will lead to employees not taking the surveys seriously and makes a dent on the accountability of the manager.
-Also, it might also lead to the loss of employee engagement.
+This will lead to employees not taking the surveys seriously and making a dent in the manager's accountability.
+It might also lead to the loss of employee engagement.

-So, it is vital that when implementing a 360 Degree Appraisal system you act upon the data and come up with a result that satisfies everyone.
+So, it is vital that when implementing a 360 Degree Appraisal system, you act upon the data and come up with the result that satisfies everyone.

 360 Degree performance appraisal is useful for an organization as they provide a holistic view of the employees’ performance.
 It provides the views from various perspectives which leads to the fair feedback of an employees’ performance.